On Regret Bounds of Thompson Sampling for Bayesian Optimization: Regret Analysis

 where the hidden constants may depend on $1 / \delta, d, \nu, \ell, r, \sigma^2$, and the constants $c_{\rm sup}, c_{\rm gap}, \rho_{\rm quad}, c_{\rm quad}$ corresponding with $\delta_{\rm GP}$. \end{theorem}

 Theorem~\ref{theo:improved_UB_TS} shows that GP-TS achieves $\tilde{O}(\sqrt{T})$ cumulative regret upper bound as with GP-UCB, which is discussed as an open question in \citep{iwazaki2025improved}.
+Thus, compared with the known-best high probability cumulative regret upper bound for GP-TS $O(\sqrt{\gamma_T T \log T} / \delta)$ \citep{Russo2014-learning,takeno2024-posterior} (or $O(\sqrt{\gamma_T T \log T / \delta})$ in Theorem~\ref{theo:CumulativeTS_informal}), Theorem~\ref{theo:improved_UB_TS} shows the improved result with respect to $T$.
 Note that, although the dependence on $\delta$ is worse than that of GP-UCB, the dependence on $\delta_{\rm GP}$ is almost the same.
 Thus, the resulting dependence on probability of GP-TS and GP-UCB may be the same since the dependence on $\delta_{\rm GP}$ in $c_{\rm sup}, c_{\rm gap}, \rho_{\rm quad}$ and $c_{\rm quad}$ have not been explicitly provided.
 Although Lemma~\ref{lem:general_improved_bound} can be applied to GP-UCB directly, its application to GP-TS requires a careful derivation since we have only shown the expected regret bounds without conditioning on the conditions in Lemma~\ref{lem:maximizer_f}.
 See the following proof sketch and Appendix~\ref{sec:proof_ImprovedUB_TS} for the proof.

 \paragraph{Proof sketch.} Under the three conditions in Lemma~\ref{lem:maximizer_f}, from the similar arguments as that of Lemma~\ref{lem:general_improved_bound}, we can decompose the cumulative regret as